Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: An Identifiability Theorem for Nonlinearly Mixed Independent Sources

-We seek to recover the source $S=(S^1,\cdots,S^d)$ from its nonlinear mixture $X$ in \eqref{intext:BSS_relation} up to a \emph{minimal deviation}, namely a permutation and monotone scaling of its coordinates $S^1,\ldots, S^d$.
+We seek to recover the source $S=(S^1,\cdots,S^d)$ from its nonlinear mixture $X$ in \eqref{intext:BSS_relation} up to a minimal deviation, namely a permutation and monotone scaling of its coordinates $S^1,\ldots, S^d$.

-The following generalisation of the family of monomial matrices makes this precise. \begin{definition}[Monomial Transformations] Given a subset $G$ of $\R^d$, a map $\varrho : \R^d\rightarrow\R^d$ will be called \emph{monomial on $G$} if for each connected component $\tilde{G}$ of $G$ we have that
+The following nonlinear analogue of the family of monomial matrices makes this precise. \begin{definition}[Monomial Transformations] Given a subset $G$ of $\R^d$, a map $\varrho : \R^d\rightarrow\R^d$ will be called \emph{monomial on $G$} if for each connected component $\tilde{G}$ of $G$ we have that

 (The above differentiability condition is considered void at isolated points of $\pi_i(\tilde{G})$.)
-We write $\DP(G)$ for the family of all functions on $\R^d$ which are monomial on $G$. \end{definition} Accordingly, we say that any two paths $\tilde{x}$ and $x$ in $\mathcal{C}_d$ coincide \emph{up to a permutation and monotone scaling of their coordinates}, in symbols: if $(\tilde{x}_t)_{t\in\I} = (\varrho(x_t))_{t\in\I}$ for some $\varrho\in\DP(\mathrm{tr}(x))$, where $\mathrm{tr}(x)\equiv\bigcup_{t\in\I}x_t$ is the \emph{trace} of $x$.\\[-0.5em]
+We write $\DP(G)$ for the family of all functions on $\R^d$ which are monomial on $G$. \end{definition} Accordingly, we say that any two paths $\tilde{x}$ and $x$ in $\mathcal{C}_d$ coincide up to a permutation and monotone scaling of their coordinates, in symbols: if $(\tilde{x}_t)_{t\in\I} = (\varrho(x_t))_{t\in\I}$ for some $\varrho\in\DP(\mathrm{tr}(x))$, where $\mathrm{tr}(x)\equiv\bigcup_{t\in\I}x_t$ is the \emph{trace} of $x$.\\[-0.5em]